Meet the VETSS family, and learn more about our modern veterinary facility in Charlottesville, Virginia.

 The Katie Fund & Our Commitment

 The Katie McCauley Fund was established to cover care for stray or wild animals brought in by Good Samaritans, and is named for the beloved pet of Mr. and Mrs. Melvin McCauley, who provided the fund’s initial contribution.
 It is our commitment to continue the intentions of the fund by gathering contributions through fundraising efforts and through the generosity of our community.
-Contact us to learn how you can support the fund or to learn more.
+Learn more about the Katie Fund, see our gallery of patients, and support our 501c3 initiative by clicking here.

 VETSS routinely accepts injured wildlife in the region and is proud to work with the Wildlife Center of Virginia to care for those animals.
 We also work with regional animal control agencies in the counties of Albemarle, Madison, Greene, Culpeper, Orange, Louisa, and Fluvanna.